SRON-Earth/Balsa/Documentation/BalsaManual.md

 Each source definition contains an integer weight that defines the relative frequency of that class in the sample data set.
 By convention, these numbers add up to 100% (78% 'apples', 22% 'oranges', as per the earlier example), but this is not necessary.
 The data generator will normalize the numbers.

-Each source definition body contains one generator statement for each of the four features.
-Feature values can be drawn from either a Gaussian distribution (normal distribution) or from a uniform distribition.
-For gaussians, the parameters are mean and standard deviation, for uniform distributions, the parameters are the lower- and upper bounds.
+Each source definition body contains a number of generator statements.
+Each generator produces values for one or more features.
+The total number of features produced by a source must match the number of features of the population.
+In the above example, feature values are drawn from either a Gaussian distribution (normal distribution) or from a uniform distribition.
+The `gaussian` and `uniform` generators both produce values for a single feature.
+Therefore, each source in the example contains exactly four generator statements.
+For the `gaussian` generator, the parameters are mean and standard deviation, for the `uniform` generator, the parameters are the lower- and upper bounds.

+There are other generators that produce values for multiple features: `annulus` and `checkerboard`.
+The `annulus` generator draws feature values from a 2-dimensional ring; its parameters are the minimum and maximum radius of the ring.
+For each point a radius is drawn uniformly from this range, and an angle is drawn uniformly from the range [0, 360) degrees.
+The generator produces two feature values for each point, which are the Cartesian coordinates corresponding to the drawn radius and angle.
+The `checkboard` generator draws feature values from either the black or the white "squares" of an N-dimensional checkerboard; its parameters are the square color (`black` or `white`), the number of dimensions, and for each dimension the number of squares and their size.
+The number of feature values produced per point is equal to the specified number of dimensions.
+Both the `annulus` and the `checkerboard` generators produces feature values that are centered at the origin.

+A data set description for balsa_generate using these generators might look like this:

+    multisource(2)
+    {
+        source(40)
+        {
+            checkerboard(black, 2, 8, 2.0, 8, 2.0);
+        }
+        source(40)
+        {
+            checkerboard(white, 2, 8, 2.0, 8, 2.0);
+        }
+        source(20)
+        {
+            annulus(1.0, 3.0);
+        }
+    }

+This description specifies that the data set is to be drawn from a 'multisource' population with two features per data point.
+There are three sources in the population, and hence three unique classes: white checkerboard squares, black checkboard squares, and an annulus.
+The checkerboard is 2-dimensional and consists of 8x8 squares, where each square has a size of 2x2 (in arbitrary units).
+Thus, the size of the checkerboard is 16x16.
+The annulus has an inner radius of 1 and an outer radius of 3 (in arbitrary units).
+Since both the checkerboard and the annulus are centered at the origin, the annulus overlaps the center of the checkerboard, making this a very challenging multi-valued classification problem.

-To generate data, save the example to a text file called "fruit.conf" and run balsa_generate:
+Let's get back to our apples-and-oranges example.
+To generate data, save the data description shows at the top of this section to a text file called "fruit.conf" and run balsa_generate:

 	balsa_generate fruit.conf fruit-points.balsa fruit-labels.balsa